sourcegraph/handbook/content/product-engineering/engineering/code-graph/batch-changes/metrics.md

 ## Definitions

+- **Sourcegraph Batch Changes Property:** TBD
-- **Batch Changes MAU:** A visitor who triggers any event happening on a Sourcegraph Batch Changes property in a given month.
+- **Batch Changes MAU:** A [visitor](../../../../bizops/user_definitions#visitor) who triggers any event happening on a Sourcegraph Batch Changes property in a given month.
 In practice, we do not track CLI events, so this effectively only includes events in the GUI, or uploading a spec.
-- **Batch Changes monthly contributor:** A user that has taken an action to create or manage a batch change in a given month.
-In practice, a user that has previewed, or applied or closed a batch change in a given month.
-New actions that are added in the future, such as [comment, merge, publish](https://sourcegraph.productboard.com/roadmap/2263724-batch-changes-releases/features/6775792/portal) will be added.
+- **Batch Changes monthly contributor:** An [active user](../../../../bizops/user_definitions#active-user) that has previewed, applied, or closed a batch change in a given month.
+New actions that are added in the future, such as [comment, merge, publish](https://sourcegraph.productboard.com/roadmap/2263724-batch-changes-releases/features/6775792/portal).